Updated

 A practical guide for homeowners dealing with non-emergency fallen trees after storms in the Sudbury radius.

-Guide Section
+Guide Snapshot

 Before moving debris, confirm there are no utility risks, hanging limbs, or unstable sections that could shift under load.
 If there is any active hazard, keep clear and contact emergency or utility services first.